-An Energy Performance Certificate (EPC) is an energy efficiency rating for your property, and is needed by law on all properties being rented and sold.
-These are both beneficial in ensuring that homes are meeting efficiency targets as well as allowing home owners to identify areas of their home where they may be able to improve efficiency, save on energy bills and increase the overall comfort of their living conditions.
+An Energy Performance Certificate (EPC) is an energy efficiency rating for your property, and is needed by law on all properties being rented or marketed for sale.
+These are both beneficial in ensuring that homes are meeting efficiency targets, as well as allowing home owners to identify areas of their home where they may be able to improve efficiency, save on energy bills and increase the overall comfort of their living conditions.

-In recent years we have seen a continuous rise in the awareness of the environmental impact of energy efficiency, along with the fact that energy prices continue to rise in the UK.
-This has led to the government introduced a scheme where all domestic and commercial buildings in the UK that are available to buy or up for rent must have an Energy Performance Certificate (EPC).
+In recent years we have seen a continuous rise in the awareness of the environmental impact of energy efficiency, along with the fact that energy prices continue to rise.
+This has led to the government introducing a scheme where all domestic and commercial buildings in the UK that are available to buy or up for rent must have an Energy Performance Certificate (EPC).

-In this guide Compare My Move provide a detailed look at EPC, including what this property survey looks at, what the report looks like, and how the rating is calculated.
+In this guide Compare My Move provide a detailed look at EPC, including what the surveyor looks at, what the report looks like, and how the rating is calculated.

 An Energy Performance Certificate (EPC) will cost between £60 and £120 on average, depending on the location and size of your property.
 When you work with a professional to undertake an EPC, you will need to make sure that they are accredited to do so.
 You can make sure that they are accredited by searching for your Domestic Energy Assessor on the government portal.

-It is important that the assessor you work with is accredited as it will ensure that your certificate has a legal foundation should anyone attempt to question it.
+It's essential that the assessor you work with is accredited, as it will ensure that your certificate has a legal foundation should anyone attempt to question it.

-A professional RICS accredited chartered surveyor will issue you with your Energy Performance Certificate (EPC), as it's not a task that you can carry out yourself.
-Additionally, domestic energy assessors can also conduct your Energy Performance Certificate (EPC).
+A professionally accredited domestic energy assessor will issue your Energy Performance Certificate (EPC), as it's not a task that you can carry out yourself.

 Depending on the size of your property the survey can take anything from 20 minutes to 60 minutes to complete.
-This is due to the fact that it is a fairly simple assessment and quick to execute as long as the assessor has access to all the areas they need to.
+It's a fairly simple assessment and quick to execute as long as the assessor has access to all the areas they need.
 You should receive the report within a few working days.

-The assessor will first introduce themselves and ask any questions they need to about the home as well as about the accessibility of the areas which they need to inspect.
-They will also take note of various aspects of the property that will allow them to apply a rating and offer suggestions on how to improve it.
-These aspects will include the size of the living space of your property, the overall constructions of your house, details of any insulation that has been used through the property, lighting and the heating system and their controls.
+The assessor will first introduce themselves and ask any questions they need to about the home, as well as about the accessibility of the areas which they need to inspect.
+They will take note of various aspects of the property that will allow them to apply a rating and offer suggestions on how to improve them.
+These will include the size of the living space of your property, the overall constructions of your house, details of any insulation, lighting and the heating system and their controls.

-In terms of the areas that the assessor will study this will include going into every room in the building and checking the number as well as the type of light fitting to see if these are energy efficient.
-They will also undertake a visual inspection of the loft (if you have one), this will tell them how much and what type of insulation you are using as well what type of wall/insulation there is between your house and the one next door.
+The assessor will go into every room in the building and check the number and type of light fittings to see if these are energy efficient.
+They will undertake a visual inspection of the loft (if you have one), which will tell them how much and what type of insulation you have as well what type of wall/insulation there is between your property and any adjoining ones.

 They will also undertake a visual inspection of the windows, checking whether they are single, double or triple glazed, as well as whether they meet various standards.
-A large part of the assessment will also study the heating system, any controls it has and the overall energy efficiency of the system.
+The assessment will also study the heating system, any controls it has and the overall energy efficiency of the system.
 They will take photos of all the aspects they study in order to keep a record of their findings.

-Once the Domestic Energy Assessor has completed their survey they will have collected the result of the various areas they have surveyed.
-They will then use these results in order to calculate an EPC score using a computer program which runs the result through the Reduced Data Standards Assessment Procedure (RDSAP), a calculation model that has been developed by the government.
+Once the Domestic Energy Assessor has completed their survey they will have collected the results of the various areas they have surveyed.
+They will then use these results to calculate an EPC score using a computer program which runs the results through the Reduced Data Standards Assessment Procedure (RDSAP), a calculation model that has been developed by the government.

-The assessor will input data including the property type, the age of the property, type of construction, property dimension, room and water heating systems, insulation levels, windows and glazing types and types of lighting.
+The assessor will input data such as the property type, its age, type of construction, property dimension, room and water heating systems, insulation, windows and glazing types and types of lighting.

-The EPC rating has been created in order to be easy to read and understand with a clear lettered and colour coded scale.
+The EPC rating has been created to be easy to read and understand with a clear lettered and colour-coded scale.

-The report will highlight two key areas including the ‘Energy Efficiency Rating’ and ‘Environmental Impact (CO2) Rating’.
-The Energy Efficiency Rating will provide a table of potential ratings which are colour coded and graded from A (dark green) to G (dark red) with A being the most energy efficient and G being the least.
-It will also include the buildings current rating on that scale, along with a potential rating which may be achieved if the recommendations made are taken into consideration and acted upon.
+The report will highlight two key areas; the ‘Energy Efficiency Rating’ and ‘Environmental Impact (CO2) Rating’.
+The Energy Efficiency Rating will provide a table of potential ratings which are colour-coded and graded from A (dark green) to G (dark red) with A being the most energy efficient and G being the least.
+It will also include the buildings current rating on that scale, along with a potential rating, which could be achieved if the recommendations made are carried out.

-The Environmental Impact (CO2) Rating follows a similar system, which rates based on colour and grades from A (light blue) to G (dark grey), with A being ‘very environmentally friendly – lower CO2 emissions’ and G being ‘Not environmentally friendly – higher CO2 emissions’.
-This will also include a current rating based on the assessor’s findings along with a potential rating for when the recommendations have been acted upon.
+The Environmental Impact (CO2) Rating follows a similar system, with ratings based on colour and grades from A (light blue) to G (dark grey), with A being ‘very environmentally friendly – lower CO2 emissions’ and G being ‘Not environmentally friendly – higher CO2 emissions’.
+This will also include a current rating based on the assessor’s findings, along with a potential rating.

 (EPC Rating England & Wales Example)